-Penn Medicine takes a multidisciplinary approach to evaluation and treatment for patients diagnosed with GI and liver cancers, and our specialists work in collaboration with Penn’s Abramson Cancer Center.
-Our physicians provide national leadership in improving care by treating patients with combined therapies, including endoscopic procedures, surgery, chemotherapy and radiation.
+Penn Medicine takes a multidisciplinary approach to evaluate and treat patients diagnosed with gastrointestinal (GI) and liver cancers.
+Our GI specialists work in collaboration with Penn’s Abramson Cancer Center to provide a well-rounded, comprehensive plan of action.
+Our physicians are leaders in treating patients with combined therapies which may include endoscopic procedures, surgery, chemotherapy and radiation.

 Penn Medicine offers advanced approaches for the treatment of GI and liver cancers.